MetPX/sarracenia/doc/Prog.rst

           return True

- # must instance a variable with lower case version of class name.
+ # MUST: instance a variable with lower case version of class name.
  file_noop  = File_Noop(self)

- # must assign plugin value
+ # MUST: assign plugin value for one entry point. (or all entry points on python < 3.3 )
  self.on_file = file_noop.on_file

 There is an initialization portion which runs when the component is started,